 The Moon can be used as a pointer to find other objects in the sky.

-- Then on the 16th, the Moon is below Venus.
+- Then on the 17th, the Moon is near Saturn.

-Earth reaches aphelion on Thursday 5th.
+Earth reaches aphelion on Saturday 6th.
 This is when the Earth is at its furthest point from the Sun for the year, at 152 million km.
-It is a coincidence that this occurs during our winter; changes in the distance between the Earth and Sun are small enough that they do not significantly affect the temperature on Earth.
+It is a coincidence that this occurs during our winter; changes in the distance between the Earth and Sun are small enough that they do not significantly affect our daily temperatures.

 While July doesn’t have any strong meteor showers, there are a number of minor showers that combine to produce good results during the later half of the month.
 The area of sky to watch is around the constellations of Aquarius and Capricornus and as always, the best time to spot meteors is after midnight.
 The main meteor shower for July, the Southern Delta Aquarids, peaks on the 28th.